 For Jack Perkins, a son of the famous Australian racer Larry Perkins, it was a natural way to follow his father's footsteps in the Australian greatest racing series, the V8 Supercars Championship.
-Jack debuted in the V8SC in 2006, collecting more than 130 starts since 2016.
+Jack debuted in the V8SC in 2006, collecting 140 starts since then.
 He won just once, together with James Courtney in the second race of the 2015 Gold Coast 600 at Surfers Paradise.

-He was more successful in the V8 development series, in which he was active until 2017, finishing second in the final standings of the 2011 season and third in 2006.
+He was more successful in the V8 development series, in which he is still active, finishing second in the final standings of the 2011 season and third in 2006.

-Born on August 22, 1986, in Melbourne, Victoria, Jack started his racing career in the 2005 Victorian Formula Ford Championship, driving for his father's team Perkins Engineering.
+Born in August 1986 in Melbourne, Victoria, Jack started his racing career in the 2005 Victorian Formula Ford Championship, driving for his father's team Perkins Engineering.
 He finished in the ninth place, having also a part-time schedule in the Australian Formula Ford, where he scored one podium.

 Third place in first V8 Supercar Series season